-The zone has been created through a process that principally involves environmental assessment of the zone as a Strategic Proposal under Part IV of the Environmental Protection Act 1986 (EP Act).
+The zone has been created through a process that principally involves environmental assessment of the zone as a strategic proposal under Part IV of the Environmental Protection Act 1986 (EP Act).

-Approval of this Strategic Proposal will create opportunities for existing and future aquaculture operators to refer project proposals to the Environmental Protection Authority (EPA) as Derived Proposals.
+Approval of this strategic proposal will create opportunities for existing and future aquaculture operators to refer project proposals to the Environmental Protection Authority (EPA) as derived proposals.
 The desired outcome is a more streamlined zone assessment and regulation process.
 This will be achieved through the early consideration of the identified potential environmental impacts and additional cumulative impacts associated with the project proposals, and of the relevant management measures designed to control these.

 The establishment of commercial marine finfish aquaculture projects within the zone is not expected to cause a significant environmental impact.
-This assessment of the likely environmental impacts is due not only to the zone's physical characteristics, in particular the high rates of flushing or water exchange that is sufficient to dilute nutrients before they are assimilated by the ecosystem, but also to the adaptive management controls and environmental monitoring framework the Department (in conjunction with the EPA) has developed for the zone, and the individual proposals within it, through the strategic assessment process.
+This assessment of the likely environmental impacts is due not only to the zone's physical characteristics, in particular the high rates of flushing or water exchange in the Zeewijk Channel that is sufficient to dilute

-Best practice framework of regulatory arrangements for aquaculture in Australia [Primary Industries Ministerial Council - 2005].
+1 Best practice framework of regulatory arrangements for aquaculture in Australia [Primary Industries Ministerial Council - 2005].